Open Doors USA: Newsflashes from the Persecuted Church

 Nigeria: Terrorists Kill 27, Burn Three Churches

-Gunmen suspected to be members of Boko Haram stormed the Christian-dominated village of Dille in southern Borno State, Nigeria on July 14 and opened fire on residents.
+Gunmen suspected to be members of an extremist group that is located primarily in Northern Nigeria More stormed the Christian-dominated village of Dille in southern Borno State, Nigeria on July 14 and opened fire on residents.
 They set three churches on fire, including the Church of Brethren in Nigeria (EYN), along with shops and homes.

-Displaced residents said the heavily-armed attackers who used IEDs, anti-aircraft guns and rocket-propelled launchers came from the Sambisa forest area where Boko Haram is thought to be keeping at least some of the more than 200 girls they abducted in April.
+Displaced residents said the heavily-armed attackers who used IEDs, anti-aircraft guns and rocket-propelled launchers came from the Sambisa forest area where an extremist group that is located primarily in Northern Nigeria More is thought to be keeping at least some of the more than 200 girls they abducted in April.
 Open Doors staff in northern Nigeria report that at least 27 people died.
 The attack sent people fleeing to Lassa and Chibok.

 The attack came only days after Nigeria’s Inspector General of Police, Mohammed Dahiru Abubakar, said in an interview with Voice of America that security forces have been doing their best to contain the security situation.
-He sharply denied accusations that some security officers have been providing intelligence information to the militants; enabling Boko Haram members to evade arrests and attempts by security forces to protect lives and property.
+He sharply denied accusations that some security officers have been providing intelligence information to the militants; enabling an extremist group that is located primarily in Northern Nigeria More members to evade arrests and attempts by security forces to protect lives and property.